2013 Houston Astros season: Inaugural game in the American League

-Houston's first-ever Opening Day as an American League club took place on March 31, where they hosted in-state rivals, the Texas Rangers, at Minute Maid Park, and claimed victory, 8–2.
+Houston's first-ever Opening Day as an American League club took place on March 31, where they hosted in-state rivals, the Texas Rangers, at Minute Maid Park.
+As a result of moving to the American League, Houston's rivalry with Texas transformed from interleague to intradivision.
+The Astros claimed victory, 8–2.
 Former Astro Lance Berkman, starting as the Rangers' designated hitter (DH), was recognized during the pre-game ceremony.
 Texans defensive end J. J. Watt threw the ceremonial first pitch to catcher J. D. Martinez, who promptly obliged Watt by autographing a baseball.
-Bud Norris was the Astros' first Opening Day starting pitcher as AL club, thus delivering the first pitch.
+Bud Norris was the Astros' choice as the first Opening Day starting pitcher for the AL era, thus delivering the first pitch.

 The Astros' first hit as AL team came via Altuve's groundball single in the first inning.
-Tne first pinch-hitting decision arrived in the sixth innning for manager Bo Porter, with runners on first and second and two outs.
+Justin Maxwell connected for a two-run batted in (RBI) triple during the bottom fourth to break a scoreless tie.
+The first pinch-hitting decision arrived in the sixth inning for manager Bo Porter, with runners on first and second and two outs.
 The actor in Porter's move became Rick Ankiel, substituted for Brandon Barnes, and Ankiel launched Houston's first home run as an AL team, a three-run blast to right field, to give the Astros a lead of 7–2.
-The Astros' first win at an AL club was also the 4,000th in franchise history.
+Maxwell tripled twice, which tied a major league record for Opening Day.
+The Astros' first victory as an American League club was also the 4,000th in franchise history.
+Moreover, this win was the first of what evolved into a club-record ten-Opening Day winning streak, through 2022.